 - Confusion can often be worse at night so it may help to leave a night light on and keep the door open in case they wake

 - Try to make surroundings peaceful, safe and calm – for example, use low lighting, soft background music and pleasant smells

 - Avoid changing the surroundings too much – let them know if you are going to move something or remove it from their room

 - Always let them know when you go into or leave the room

 - Talk quietly and reassuringly – it often helps to hold their hand when you are talking

-Restlessness as someone gets closer to dying is called terminal restlessness.
+Restlessness as someone gets closer to dying is called terminal restlessness or agitation.
 It may happen in the final days or hours of life.
 The symptoms are very similar to confusion, but the person may also become very restless or agitated.
 Their muscles may twitch or contract.
 They may grab at their night and bed clothes continuously.
 Moaning or calling out is also common.
 The causes of restlessness can be similar to those of confusion.
 But terminal restlessness is usually due to the body organs slowing down and not getting rid of waste products.
 The waste products then build up in the blood.

 Carers and relatives may need to talk about their feelings if they are distressed about seeing their relative restless and confused.
 They can do this with the doctor, nurse, or members of the palliative care team.